Ever wondered how many digital media platforms you use each month? By 2025, you’ll be juggling about 6.83 of them!

 A. Artificial Intelligence and Machine Learning

 What’s Changing?
 AI is making content creation, audience targeting, and automation faster and smarter.
-From AI-generated articles to personalized recommendations, technology is reshaping digital world.
+From AI-generated articles to personalized recommendations, technology is reshaping the online world.

 How to Prepare: